Profiling debt through some personal debt and bankruptcy stories.

 Debt Kid

 I’ve recently come across another debt blog that sports this eye-catching title: “how I got into this 1/4 million dollar debt mess”.
 It’s written by someone who describes himself as a “geek in debt”.
-Checking out his About page, I found out that Debt Kid has over $300,000 in “bad debt”, not including student loans; and more interesting is his incredible revelation that he needs to pay approximately $9,000 a month or over $100,000 a year to cover his minimum payments.
+Checking out his site, I found out that Debt Kid has over $300,000 in “bad debt”, not including student loans; and more interesting is his incredible revelation that he needs to pay approximately $9,000 a month or over $100,000 a year to cover his minimum payments.
 So how did he get to this point?
 He made some bad investment moves and lost money with stock plays, options and foreign currency trading over the last three years.
 Debt Kid has declared bankruptcy, but vows to turn things around while sharing his feelings over his situation via his blog.

 -ooOoo-